 36th GST Council Meeting: News & Updates – Highlights

-38th GST Council meeting will take place on Wednesday, 18 December 2019.
-The agenda includes major rate revisions, relook into the cases of inverted tax structure and simplification of the upcoming new GST return system.
-Read further about the 38th GST Council meeting.
+38th GST Council meeting took place on Wednesday, 18 December 2019.
+Key decisions were made to address the cases of inverted tax structure and there was extension to the filing of GSTR-9 and 9C.
+Read our article to know more about the 38th GST Council meeting.

 The 37th GST Council meeting was held on 20th September (Friday) in Goa.
 The Council announced that the implementation of the New GST return system has been deferred to April 2020.
 Key decisions include rate revisions and relaxations in GST annual returns.
 Read all the highlights on 37th GST Council meeting.